 In 1997 the Federal Communications Commission (the "FCC") issued a report and order in a rule-making proceeding in which it adopted mandatory international accounting and settlement rate benchmarks for many countries.
-The FCC adopted a mandatory settlement rate benchmark of \$.23 per minute for low-income countries, such as Guyana, and required that settlement rates between the U.S. and low-income countries be reduced from \$.85 to \$.23 per minute by January 1, 2002.
-The \$.85 per minute provided a significant subsidy to GT&T operations and network expansion activities.
-In 2001, the Company made an application to the staff of the FCC for relief from the FCC's order, and that application was denied by the FCC staff.
-The Company has appealed the staff's determination to the full Commission.
+The FCC adopted a mandatory settlement rate benchmark of \$.23 per minute for low-income countries, such as Guyana.
+The FCC required that the settlement rates between the U.S. and Guyana be reduced from \$.85 to \$.23 per minute by January 1, 2002.
+The \$.85 per minute rate provided a significant subsidy to GT&T operations and network expansion activities.
+In 2001, the Company made an application to the FCC for relief from the FCC's order, and that application was denied by the FCC staff.
+The Company initially appealed the staff's determination to the full Commission but has recently withdrawn its appeal and initiated a Proceeding seeking to reduce the collection rates of U.S. carriers for traffic to Guyana.

 In 2001, the Government of Guyana announced its intention to introduce competition into Guyana's telecommunications sector.
 The changes under consideration include terminating the monopoly provisions of GT&T's license with appropriate compensation to GT&T, rebalancing rates so that the rates for each service represent the real economic cost of such services, and shifting from rate of return regulation to incentive rate-cap regulation.
-In February 2002, GT&T began negotiations with the Government on these issues and all other outstanding issues between GT&T and the Government.
+In February 2002, GT&T began negotiations with the Government on these issues and all other outstanding issues between GT&T and the Government, but negotiations were terminated by the Government in March 2002.
+(See Litigation.)